-If you need dental implants to replace your missing teeth and for whatever reason do not want ‘metal’, you may be considering ‘ceramic’dental implants as an alternative.
+If you need dental implants to replace your missing teeth and for whatever reason do not want ‘metal’, you may be considering ‘ceramic’ dental implants as an alternative.
 Ceramic dental implants, specifically known as zirconium or zirconia dental implants, are one of the newer forms of dental implants in the market as an alternative to titanium dental implants.
-But before you make any decisions, you should consider the following important factors:

 What are zirconia ceramic dental implants?

 Zirconia was discovered in 1789 by the German chemist M. H. Klaproth but rediscovered only in the last decades because of its unique properties.
 Zirconia is a very hard material and has great strength.
 Because of its high bio-compatibility, it is used in medicine (auditory, finger and hip prostheses) and dentistry (posts, crown and bridge restorations, implants, implant abutments).
 Zirconia has similar color to teeth and is bio-compatible making it an alternative material in dentistry.
 Zirconia dental implants were approved by FDA in 2007 and have very limited scientific studies in United States.
 They have been used mostly in Europe with short term studies.

 - Used over 20 years in medicine, mainly for prosthetic joints, with good success.

 - Bio-compatible (completely tissue-friendly); there are no allergic reactions, no sensitivity to temperature and no impact on taste.